The 2105-2016 Lego League season is now over in Berkshire County.

 So what do you think of my list?
 Have you coached a Lego League team before, and can you share some of your own insights?

-If you have your own suggestions, or even questions, please feel free to leave them here by submitting the “Leave a reply” form at the bottom of this page.
+If you have your own suggestions, or even questions, please feel free to leave them here by submitting the “post a comment or question” link below.